Are you looking for the best caves in Sedona? You are not alone, as Sedona is an adventure playground for outdoor lovers and hikers.

 You can drive your vehicle for about 3 miles to get to the 4WD parking area.

-From here, take the trail that will lead you to a V-shaped valley.
 Here, you need to follow the path that goes uphill and turn left at the marking to arrive at the north entrance of Hideout Cave.

 Beware of the narrow ledge you need to cross to reach the cave.
 The cave views are gorgeous, making it worth a visit on your Sedona weekend getaway.